 One of those options for services is live-in care.
-This is when a caregiver moves into the home and lives with their client.
-This is beniftial for a number or reasons:
+This is when a caregiver transitions to private in-home care and lives with their client.
+This is beneficial for a number of reasons:

-While a live-in caregiver is asleep during the night and cannot prevent a fall from occuring if a senior decides to get up, if a fall happens a live-in caregiver will hear the calls for help immediatly.
-The alternative being the senior remains on the floor for hours before the morning shift caregiver arrives (or a family member who stop by to check on their parent each morning before heading to work).
+While a live-in caregiver is asleep during the night and cannot prevent a fall from occurring if a senior decides to get up and a fall happens a live-in caregiver will hear the calls for help immediately.
+The alternative being the senior remains on the floor for hours before the morning shift caregiver arrives (or a family member who stops by to check on their parent each morning before heading to work).

 A 24-hour caregiver must be awake all night while a live-in caregiver works during the day and sleeps at night.
-Thus, live-in care costs less then 24-hour care does.
+Thus, private in-home care costs less then 24-hour care.
 Live-in care is charged on a per-day flat rate basis but if a caregiver is needed in the middle of the night, then the caregiver is paid in 15 minutes increments at the normal hourly rate.